shawcmat/solinst_water_processing/README.md

 # Overview

 The objective of this repository is to provide a standardized and simplified process to convert measurements of raw pressure and conductivity collected by water loggers into measurements of NAVD88 water height and water salinity.
 This is done through a simple graphical user interface created using R-shiny.
-Required inputs are an unprocessed data file collected by a solonist water logger in a .csv file format, and a table of metadata associated with each logger deployment (also in a .csv file format), and measurements of barometric data (air pressure) covering the time range associated with each deployment.
+Required inputs are an unprocessed data file collected by a solonist water logger in a .csv file format, a table of metadata associated with each logger deployment in an .xlsx format, and measurements of barometric data (air pressure) covering the time range associated with each deployment.
+In addition to processing the water data, the shiny application provides a quick and easy Auto QA/QC procedure to catch errors and clean data on the fly.
+The details of this procedure are described in part 2 of this document.

+# 1. Water processing logic.

 The solonist water loggers record total pressure (atmospheric and water) as meters of water-equivalent pressure.
 These values are recorded with the column heading *level*.
 So, a *level* value of 10m is the amount of pressure given 10 meters of water, at the preprogrammed water density.
 The actual processing code convert these *level* values into NAVD88 water height with the following transformations.

 1. From meters of water-equivalent pressure we calculate total pressure in Kilopascals (Kpa).
 We do this using a standard pressure formula *P = pgh*, where *P* is pressure in pascals, *p* is the given density of the water, g is acceleration due to gravity, and h is the height of the water column in meters.
 2. From total pressure (Kpa) we calculate water pressure (Kpa) by subtracting barometric pressure (measured in a separate barometric dataset) for each observation.
 3. From water pressure (Kpa) we calculate the water level above the sensor, again using a standard pressure formula P = pgh.
 4. From height above the sensor, we calculate NAVD88 water height by adding the sensor height (recorded by RTK at time of retrieval and included in the deployment metadata) to the height above the sensor.

 Salinity is calculated from conductivity using this formula:

 -   *salinity =* 0.012 + (-0.2174 \* (*conductivity* / 53.087)\^1.5)  + (25.3283 \* (*conductivity*/ 53.087) \^1) + (13.7714 \* (*conductivity / 53.087)\^1.5) + (-6.4788 \* (conductivity/53.087)\^2) + (2.5842 \* (conductivity/53.087)\^2.5)*

-# Water processing logic, step-by-step.

 ## A. Water logger data is loaded and prepared.